What is Value Area (VA) in Trading?

 A false breakout happens when price briefly moves outside the Value Area but quickly returns within it.
 This can indicate a possible reversal or market indecision.

 Yes, most advanced trading platforms offer built-in Volume Profile tools.
-These tools automatically calculate the Value Area, VAH, VAL, and POC for selected time frames.
+These tools can automatically display the Value Area, VAH, VAL, and POC for different time periods.